Nyriu/RayTracer/README.md

   * *Ray Tracing in One Weekend* by Peter Shirley
   * [scratchpixel](https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields) tutorials

+First I'll put together something ugly but that get's the job done.
-Then I want to use graphical APIs (thinking of Vulkan)
+Then I'll improve it or move on to graphical APIs (thinking of Vulkan)